-Cyber security is a significant issue for the UK retail industry, with 94% of those responding to the 2015 BRC annual crime survey stating that the overall number of cyber breaches is either static or increasing.
+The onset of cyber-crime is a major risk to the UK economy in general, and the retail industry in particular.
+According the Office of National Statistics, there were 3.6 million fraud and 2 million computer misuse offences in the year ending September 2016.
+In the retail industry specifically, the British Retail Consortium’s latest Annual Retail Crime Survey (2016) found that 53% of fraud levelled against the sector is cyber-enabled, representing a direct cost of at least £100m per annum.
+91% of those responding to the survey also stated that that the overall number of cyber breaches is either static or increasing.
 Means of online fraud and cyber-attack are extremely varied and, to help mitigate against these growing threats, the Government’s 2015 Spending Review announced that £1.9bn would be spent on enhancing UK cyber security capabilities.

 We are seeking to influence the Government to:

-- Recognise the retail industry as a industry of strategic importance in security terms
+- Recognise the retail industry as an industry of strategic importance in security terms

 - Simplify the UK’s complex, often overlapping cyber security policy structures